Hydra-Bolt/EternusBank/README.txt

 3. Card page will show your card. there are buttons you can use to copy details, there is also a button to copy all details, and to reveal the details.
 4. Transaction page will be for your transaction, Withdraw, Deposit, Transfer funds.
 5. You can Logout anytime by clicking the button in the bottom left corner.

+For Loan Account:

+1. Youll see your current due date and the amount to be paid
+2. Simply enter the amount in the entry.
+3. Repay button to repay.

 Admin: